Venice, California, United States of America: What to pack, what to wear, and when to go [2023]

 Make your flight more comfortable with an airplane phone mount

-A plug adapter that supports outlet types A and B. It's important that you find the necessary kind.
-The majority of adapters available online are just plug changers and require your devices to change the voltage themselves.
-If yours can't do that they could get fried.
-This one works in most places.
+A plug adapter that supports outlet types A and B. Take care to pick the correct type.
+The vast majority of adapters for sale now are simply plugs and expect your electronics to change the voltage themselves.
+If yours can't do that they could burn up.
+This one should be sufficient for most places.

 • Power bank for devices